Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% endcut %}

-{% cut "Have I understood correctly that if I use `set the the skill value = 1` with the `percentage of accepted responses >= 75` and `10 recent values to use`, for every 8 correctly completed tasks out of 10 the Toloker is given 1 skill point?" %}
+{% cut "Am I correct in understanding that if I use `set the the skill value = 1` with a `percentage of accepted responses >= 75` and `10 recent values to use`, Tolokers will get one skill point for every eight tasks completed correctly out of ten?" %}

 No, this is incorrect.
 With these settings, each time a rule condition is met, the Toloker gets `skill = 1`.
 To change the skill value in the process of task review, you need a “multi-step” rule, which has multiple identical rules with different values of **Total reviewed responses**.